First Hill Streetcar: Stations

 The First Hill line has ten stations that are served by trains in both directions.
 The Jackson Street stops are primarily center platforms, while the Broadway and Yesler stops use side platforms due to the streets' widths.
 Each is equipped with a low platform for level boarding that measures 60 to 70 ft long and 10 to 12 ft wide.
 The platforms include a basic steel and glass shelter, a digital display with real-time arrivals, wayfinding maps and signs, benches, and leaning rails.
 Passengers pay for rides using an ORCA card reader or via paper tickets printed at a ticket vending machine on the platform.

 Service and operations

-The First Hill Streetcar runs for 20 hours per day from Monday to Saturday, with trains from 5 am to 1 am, and 10 hours per day on Sundays and federal holidays from 10 am to 8 pm.
-Trains arrive at stations with a scheduled frequency of 10 minutes during weekday rush hours, 12 minutes midday on weekdays and Saturdays, and 18–25 minutes during the early morning, evenings, Sundays, and holidays.
-The streetcar had an annual ridership of 882,219 passengers in 2017.
+The First Hill Streetcar runs for 20 hours per day from Monday to Saturday, with trains from 5 am to 10:30 pm, and 10 hours per day on Sundays and federal holidays from 10 am to 8 pm.
+Trains arrive at stations with a scheduled frequency of 12 minutes during weekday rush hours, 15 minutes midday on weekdays and Saturdays, and 20 minutes during the early morning, evenings, Sundays, and holidays.
+The streetcar carried a total of 1,175,767 passengers in 2023.